ervinod/StucareAssignment/README.md

 # StucareAssignment

-This project demostrates use of TMDB movie API implementation using BLoC architecture pattern and will help to understand use of Streams in flutter.
+This project demostrates use of different android jetpack components and demonstrate use of MVVM architecture pattern.

 Following components are used in this project: